 How would she PASS a catheter and NOT be able to obtain a urine specimen?
 In fact, how did she relieve the distended bladder caused by the obstruction and yet NOT be able to obtain a urine specimen?
 As we now know, she had LODGED the catheter to the stone, so much so that she told us the she was unable to remove the catheter.
 So this begs the question: How did she relieve the distended bladder?
 There was no cystocentesis done.
 Did she damage his urethra with the very forceful - and unsuccessful - catheterization?
 The FAILURE to x-ray on this day is OUTRAGEOUS.
 Yet, the Texas Vet Board looks the other way.

 Dr. Thomas ONLY had permission to perform a cystotomy - nothing else.
 She did NOT perform a cystotomy.
 She had lodged the catheter to the stone with the forceful catheterization she had performed.
 She was unable to remove the catheter.
 She told us that Stempy, himself, removed the catheter, although this is not what she wrote in his records.She performed an unauthorized procedure which she said was a perineal urethrostomy.
 This is not the procedure she performed, as admitted by the board.
 SO SHE DOESN'T EVEN KNOW WHAT SURGERY SHE PERFORMED?
 WAS SHE JUST MAKING STUFF UP AS SHE WENT ALONG?
 Her own vet tech stated she had NEVER performed that type of surgery before.
 She cut our little boy from his anus to his scrotum - a NINE cm incision - and NO NEW permanent or temporary opening was made - as would be expected with a urethrotomy or a urethrostomy.
 Remember - we had ONLY authorized a cystotomy.
 THAT'S IT.
 NOTHING ELSE.
 As previously mentioned, three days before this unauthorized surgery, Dr. Thomas had failed to wash the stone back to the bladder and had instead lodged the catheter to the stone.
 She would have known this if she would have taken a radiograph three days earlier when he was brought in.
 Instead, Stempy was either still obstructed for those three days or she had damaged his urethra and/or bladder when she attempted the forceful catheterization.
-Read this link on urethral obstruction and this link on canine retrograde urohydropropulsion: a standard of care again.
-Instead of referring us to a specialist, Dr. Thomas tried to fix her own screwup.
+(Take another look at these links:Urethral Obstruction and Canine Retrograde Urohydropropulsion: A Standard of Care.)
+Instead of referring us to a specialist, Dr. Thomas tried to fix her own disastrous failure.
 If Stempy was in an emergency situation the day of surgery, then SHE is the one who put him there with her FAILURES three days earlier.
 INEXCUSABLE.
 Are these not violations?
 COME ON!!

 Stempy was in extreme pain post surgery.
 We took him back to her EVERY DAY post surgery.
 Stempy was not eating and was only dribbling urine.
 She never properly examined him.
 She just kept changing his pain medicine.
 Then she gave us a tranquilizer with no pain killing abilities (Acepromazine) and led us to believe it was yet another pain killer.
 This tranquilizer lowers the seizure threshold and is not recommended for brachycephalic breeds.